joaquinpelle/Skylight.jl/docs/src/camera.md

     observation_times = [0.0, 100.0])
 ```

 In this case, the observation frame is assumed to be static, thus allowing to consider multiple observation times self-consistently, with light rays starting from the same position.
 For more details on this setup, see the [Image plane](@ref) section.
-However, when using Skylight.jl, we advise always using the pinhole camera as it gives more accurate results and the computational cost is not much higher than for the image plane.
+However, when using Skylight.jl, we advise to always use the pinhole camera as it gives more accurate results and the computational cost is not much higher than for the image plane.

 ## Types